monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 Digital Sound effects
 =======================

 Some games have both sampled and synthesized sound effects.
-ScummVM will usually use the sampled sound effects, even if you select Adlib, MT-32 or GM as your audio device.
+NovelVM will usually use the sampled sound effects, even if you select Adlib, MT-32 or GM as your audio device.
 Some games allow you to choose between sampled and synthesized sound effects by using the **Prefer digital sound effects** option in the Engine tab.

 .. _outputrate:

 Sample output rate
 ========================

-The output sample rate tells ScummVM how many sound samples to play per channel per second.
+The output sample rate tells NovelVM how many sound samples to play per channel per second.

 Most of the sounds were originally sampled at either 22050Hz or 11025Hz, so using a higher sample rate in these cases will not improve the quality of the audio.

 For games that use CD audio, the sounds were probably sampled at 44100Hz, so that is a better sample rate to choose for these games.

-ScummVM generates the samples when using AdLib, FM-Towns, PC Speaker or IBM PCjr emulated sound.
+NovelVM generates the samples when using AdLib, FM-Towns, PC Speaker or IBM PCjr emulated sound.
 22050Hz will usually be fine for these options, although for Beneath a Steel Sky 44100Hz is recommended.

-ScummVM has to resample all sounds to the selected output frequency.
+NovelVM has to resample all sounds to the selected output frequency.
 It is recommended to choose an output frequency that is a multiple of the original frequency.
 Choosing an in-between number might not be supported by your sound card.

 .. _buffer: